sherlock-audit/2023-12-flatmoney-judging/README.md

 The protocol team fixed this issue in PR/commit https://github.com/dhedge/flatcoin-v1/pull/266.

+**sherlock-admin4**

+The Lead Senior Watson signed off on the fix.

-# Issue H-7: Incorrect price used when updating the global position data
+# Issue H-5: Incorrect price used when updating the global position data

 Source: https://github.com/sherlock-audit/2023-12-flatmoney-judging/issues/188